amoriello/trust-line-ios/README.md

 ![](https://github.com/amoriello/trust-line-ios/raw/develop/demos/demo_pairing.gif)

-- You need to connect the token to a powersource, like a USB port.
+- You need to connect the token to a power source, like a USB port.
 - Make sure the bluetooth is enabled
 - Push the pair button (central) in order to start the paring procedure
 - The trustline secrets are the token secrets keys.
 They are represented in the form of a QR Code to be printed.